GuiPimenta-Dev/lambda-forge-docs/docs/examples/blog.md

-# A Serverless Blog Application using AWS Cognito, Amazon RDS, VPCs and S3
+# A Serverless Blog Application using AWS Cognito, Dynamo DB and S3

 Coming soon...